rust-lang/reference/src/items/associated-items.md

 associated type definition.
 Furthermore, if `Item` is a type parameter, then `Item::Assoc` can be used in type parameters.

+Associated types must not include [generic parameters] or [where clauses].

 ```rust
 trait AssociatedType {
     // Associated type declaration